With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Yellowstone Behavioral Health Center is a mental health treatment center in Powell, WY, located at 627 Wyoming Avenue, 82435 zip code area.
 Yellowstone Behavioral Health Center provides outpatient treatment and telemedicine/telehealth.
-Yellowstone Behavioral Health Center offers behavior modification, integrated dual diagnosis disorder treatment and psychotropic medication to children / adolescents, adults and seniors 65 or older.
+Yellowstone Behavioral Health Center offers cognitive behavioral therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and adults.
 Yellowstone Behavioral Health Center also supports children/adolescents with serious emotional disturbance.
-Additional services at Yellowstone Behavioral Health Center consist of case management, illness management and recovery and intensive case management.
+Additional services at Yellowstone Behavioral Health Center consist of family psychoeducation, court-ordered outpatient treatment and case management.

 Learn MoreYellowstone Behavioral Health Center Hope House is one of mental health facilities in Cody, Wyoming, located at 1002 Rumsey Avenue, 82414 zip code.
 Yellowstone Behavioral Health Center Hope House provides outpatient treatment.
-Yellowstone Behavioral Health Center Hope House provides behavior modification, integrated dual diagnosis disorder treatment and dialectical behavior therapy to young adults, seniors 65 or older and adults.
-Additional services provided at Yellowstone Behavioral Health Center Hope House include case management, suicide prevention services and psychosocial rehabilitation services.
+Yellowstone Behavioral Health Center Hope House provides activity therapy, integrated dual diagnosis disorder treatment and behavior modification to adults, seniors 65 or older and young adults.
+Additional services provided at Yellowstone Behavioral Health Center Hope House include intensive case management, education services and psychosocial rehabilitation services.

 Learn MoreNew Day Ranch Inc is a mental health clinic in Billings, Montana, located at 5351 King Avenue West, 59101.
 New Day Ranch Inc offers residential treatment.
-New Day Ranch Inc provides group therapy, behavior modification and trauma therapy to children / adolescents.
+New Day Ranch Inc provides behavior modification, cognitive behavioral therapy and trauma therapy to children / adolescents.
 New Day Ranch Inc also supports people with PTSD and children/adolescents with serious emotional disturbance.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.